mshagirov/pythonlab/_01-introduction/04_variables_types.md

 You may stray away from this convention in some cases.
-For instance, to include units of measurement, e.g., `force_N` doesn't use snake case as it contains upper case character.
+For instance, to include units of measurement, e.g., `force_N` doesn't use snake case as it contains an upper case character.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>